District VPA Audition Webinar, Mon, Sept 15, 5PM

 May I come and visit SCAPA?

-Students who are interested in applying for the program and their families are encouraged to attend the Fall Audition/Application Informational Meeting so that they may meet and talk with the arts teachers and see the building.
-In order to minimize classroom interruptions or distractions and to preserve the quality of the learning environment, individual shadow visits are not allowed; however, appointments may be made to meet with the facilitator of SCAPA by emailing scapalafayette@fayette.kyschools.us.
+Students and families who are interested in applying for the program are encouraged to attend the Fall Audition/Application Informational Meeting so that they may meet and talk with the arts teachers and see the building.
+In order to minimize classroom interruptions or distractions and to preserve the quality of the learning environment, individual student shadow visits are not allowed; however, appointments may be made to meet with the facilitator of SCAPA by emailing scapalafayette@fayette.kyschools.us.

 After I am accepted, where can I find transportation information?

 Transportation is provided per board policy.
 Students who are accepted to SCAPA Lafayette will need to request transportation if needed.
-Requests are typically due by the end of May.
-If you are not already in the Lafayette attendance area, your bus route may require you to transport your student to a dropoff and pickup location.
+Requests are typically due by June 15.
+If you are NOT already in the Lafayette attendance area, your bus route may require you to transport your student to a dropoff and pickup location.
 More information on our SCAPA Transportation page.